 Pathos: As there are no words in this art, and very little is explained with the title, the audience is left to interpret with their emotions.
 The soft edges and muted colors provide a feeling of familiarity and security.
 From what the view can see of the town it does not seem big, making it appear safe.
 An audience of adults who grew up in a similar environment would find this painting very comforting.

-‘Shops’ by Michael Broshar is an example of a piece of art using visuals, layout and tone to convey the artists vision to his audience.
+‘Shops’ by Michael Broshar is an example of a piece of art using visuals, layout and tone to convey the artist’s vision to his audience.
 A viewer of this watercolor might use their emotions to interpret a childhood memory of a small seaside town experiencing their nightly shop.
 Details like birds flying around, and a general softness compel the spectator conjure up a seaside town.
 The tall buildings and layout of the image invoke feelings of childhood and being dwarfed by surrounding architecture.
 Audiences are transported to this lovely village through this artistic depiction.

 Sources: